 Please note that the number of concurrent assignments a guest user can have is limited to five at a time (across all documents).

-You can collaborate on any Word document, provided it has been uploaded to a shared location, like to a SharePoint Online library or to OneDrive for Business.
+You can collaborate on any Word or Excel document, provided it has been uploaded to a shared location, like to a SharePoint Online library or to OneDrive for Business.

 No, it does not, as Qorus does not manage any permissions associated with access to content.
 All content permissions are managed natively in Office365.